o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 ---
 linkTitle: Project Configuration
 title: Adding the Multiplayer Gem to a Project
-description: Add multiplayer support to an Open 3D Engine project or Gem, including the creation of auto-components.
+description: Learn how to add multiplayer support to an Open 3D Engine project or Gem.
+Includes instructions for creating a placeholder auto-component.
 weight: 200
 ---